DinisCruz/Book_Hacking_Portugal/manuscript/Government.md

 ### Portugal-wide bug bounty

 A Portuguese Software Testing Institute could also include bug-bounties as a core activity.
 Today, there are bug bounties everywhere, and they are a sign of good InfoAppSec.
-Even the Pentagon has a bug-bounty program, and recently announced a further "Hack the Pentagon" bug-bounty initiative (http://www.defense.gov/News/Article/Article/981160/dod-announces-hack-the-pentagon-follow-up-initiative).
+Even the Pentagon has a bug-bounty program, and recently announced a further ["Hack the Pentagon" bug-bounty initiative](http://www.defense.gov/News/Article/Article/981160/dod-announces-hack-the-pentagon-follow-up-initiative).
 Where are the Portuguese bug-bounties?
 They should be a core activity of both business and government, and they should receive appropriate investment.
 Crowdsourcing solutions could also be used.
 Portuguese bug-bounties would sit perfectly in our Software Testing Institute.

 These institutions will lead the creation of standards and metrics for the insurance industry.